anshium/anshium.github.io/cg_codebase.md

 }
 ```

 The pixel center is calculated from the upperLeft point (remember it?
 Just scroll up to find out) and the pixelDeltaU/V. This is simply to calulate the offset of the pixelCenter based on the camera.
 I understand it.
 If you don't, let me know I'll write more here about it here (or even make a video).
+For references, refer to the 3rd PPT for the course (in Spring '24).

 `Vector3f direction = Normalize(pixelCenter - this->from);`